7 Relocation Mistakes to Avoid When Moving to Houston

 Most relocation stress doesn’t come from the move itself.
+It comes from making decisions out of order.

 Mistake #1: Choosing a Home Before Choosing a Commute